xamfoo/react-workshop/slides.md

 ### Why JSX?

-- React allows creation of components are units where markup and logic are defined together
+- React allows creation of reusable components where markup and logic are defined together
 - Most people find it helpful as a visual aid when working with UI inside JS